-DA 110 - INTRODUCTION TO PHOTOSHOP
+DA 110 - INTRODUCTION TO ADORE PHOTOSHOP

-Introduction to Adobe Photoshop focuses on colour correction techniques, image editing, working with layers, filters and effects, and becoming proficient with different selection tools.
-This course prepares learners for more advanced projects in DA 112 and DA 113.
+Introduces students to the fundamental tools and functions available in Adobe Photoshop.
+Students will use colour correction techniques, image editing tools, filters and effects to enhance photographs.
+Students will work with layers, become proficient with a variety of selection tools and apply the skills learned to create complex projects.
+This course prepares students for more advanced projects in DA 112 Digital Image Making and DA 113 Design Narrative.